Cloud-Computing-Spring-2025/assignment-3-fake-news-detection-maddy-lab/README.md

 ## 👨‍💻 Author

-Built with ❤️ using Apache Spark by [Your Name]
-Spring 2025 — UNC Charlotte
+Built with ❤️ using Apache Spark by Madhan Mannem Spring 2025 — UNC Charlotte